 An adoptive family is a family who has welcomed a child born to another into their family and legally adopted that child as their own.
 After the adoption is complete, the child’s name often changes to the name their adoptive family has selected for them, and that child legally becomes a part of their family, just as if they have been born into it.
 The adoptive family can vary in age, race, nationality, and gender.
 You may not be able to spot an adoptive family unless there are clear racial differences, as adoptive families are very much your normal family unit.

-The adoptive family is often portrayed in the media on one extreme end of the spectrum or the other.
+The adoptive family is often portrayed in the media on one end of the spectrum or the other.
 You may have seen horror stories of abuse from adoptive families portrayed on crime shows or in the news.
 You may have also been recently seen the more positive portrayal in the show This Is Us.
 Shows like This Is Us have done a tremendous job in portraying the truth in adoption that typically is overlooked.
 The show often focuses on foster care and does a great job of showing the foster care system as well as dispelling some of the myths about it.
 The media tend to only report or tell extreme stories.
 There are hundreds of thousands of adoptive families in the world who all represent wonderful families who are figuring out the intricacies of adoption along the way.

 Adoptive Family Types

 There are many reasons for which people may choose to adopt a child.
 Some common reasons are infertility or pregnancy-related medical issues.
-Other may choose it simply because they prefer or value adoption as a way to start their families.
+Others may choose it simply because they prefer or value adoption as a way to start their families.
 It is also a popular way to start a family for same-sex couples or single parents.
 No matter the reason for which adoption is chosen, no two adoptive families look the same or will enter adoption with the same story.
 Each family will go through their own journey and have their own story to tell.

 The adoptive family may look very different from the adopted child.
 In cases of transracial adoption, the family will have a child from a different race.
 There is a lot of training and consideration that the adoptive family needs to take when adopting transracially.
 They provide an understanding that the child will have a very different experience in the world from the adoptive family.
-It will also help the family understand the needs or their child and some cultural aspects that should be honored.
+It will also help the family understand the needs of their child and some cultural aspects that should be honored.
 There is also immense value for the adoptive family to provide racial mirrors for their child and give the chance to have mentors who will understand and be able to aid the child in situations the parents may not have the experience.

-There are also adoptions that do involve some level of biological connection.
+Some adoptions do involve some level of biological connection.
 As more families become blended, stepparent adoption has become more common.
 If a child’s biological parent has passed away or chosen not to be in the picture, the stepparent may choose to legally adopt that child as their own.
 There is also kinship adoption in which any member of the family’s child adopts due to a variety of reasons.
 With the unfortunate surge of the opioid epidemic, there are more and more grandparents adopting their grandchildren.
 Kinship adoption can also occur as a way to keep the child in the family when the biological parent is unable to care for the child or if they have passed away.
 You can find some great information here about stepparent adoption.

 Becoming an Adoptive Family

-There are three main ways that a family becomes an adoptive family: domestic, International, and foster adoption.
+There are three main ways that a family becomes an adoptive family: domestic, international, and foster adoption.
 With domestic adoption, a family will typically adopt a baby.
 It includes adoptions that are done within the United States and usually privately through an agency or adoption professional.
 Although most are infant adoptions, some can be different.
 For those who are wanting to adopt internationally, the child will likely be a toddler by the time the adoption process is complete.
 For those adopting from foster care, the range can vary but often are involving the adoption of an older child.
 A good side of adopting from foster care is that the process is typically little to no cost.

 The process for each type of adoption will look different, but will typically involve hiring an adoption professional.
 These professionals will lead the adoptive family through the process and make sure that all of the legalities are taken care of.
 These professionals may also match the adoptive family to the child whom they will adopt if the adoptive family has not already been matched with a child privately.
 The process can take anywhere from months to years depending on the type of adoption.
 For foster care, the process can be shorter because the child is usually chosen from children who have already been deemed legally free to be adopted and are simply awaiting a family.